nontgcob/nontgcob/README.md

 ====================================

 🔭 I’m currently working on a precipitation prediction model for NECTEC as a Research Assistant Intern (doing Data Science stuff).<br>
-🌱 I’m learning VueJS, Go, and SwiftUI.<br>
+🌱 I’m learning Machine Learning & Deep Learning.<br>
 💬 Feel free to ask me about Natural Language Processing (NLP)!<br>
 ⚡️ Fun fact: I use Figma to create slides for almost all of my presentations LOL<br>